Adrien-Evo/full-atac/README.md

 **A snakemake pipeline to process single end human ChIP-seq data on a linux machine.**

-This pipeline will allow youto do the following:
+This pipeline will allow you to do the following:
 * Quality control of your samples
-* Alignement to peak calling
+* Alignment and peak calling
 * Generate a hub to visualize your samples on the UCSC genome browser
-* Foncionnal annotation
+* Fonctionnal annotation of your peaks
 * Motif Finding TODO
+* Super enhancer TODO

 This pipeline is based on the [pyflow-ChIP-seq](https://github.com/crazyhottommy/pyflow-ChIPseq) from the talented [Ming Tang](https://github.com/crazyhottommy).
 I repackaged most of the steps, added some, deleted some, created new conda environments and packaged all QC outputs in multiQC.